masin556/masin556/README.md

 <p>
   👋&nbsp; Hi there!
 I'm ChungSik Call me John<br/>I'm<b>Game Programming developer</b> using UnrealEngine and C++. 🚀<br/>
   💬I have Big Dream!!
-To Make AI NPC and VR Game Platform.
-I can't express everything I think of, but this will definitely provide           humanity with great happiness and joy! 💖<br/>
+To Make AI NPC and VR Game Platform.⚡<br/>
+  💬I can't express everything I think of, but this will definitely provide humanity with great happiness and joy! 💖<br/>
   💬I enjoy Running, HearClassic, Physicalexercise ⛰ :running:<br/>
   💬I hope to be a known developer in the world that can give happiness and pleasure to mankind!✨ <br/><br/>
 </p>